Frequently Asked Questions | National Humanities Center

 The NHC welcomes applications from faculty at research universities, liberal arts and teaching colleges, Historically Black Colleges Universities, Hispanic-Serving Institutions, tribal colleges and universities, and international institutions, as well as independent scholars.

 Successful candidates earned a PhD or an equivalent terminal degree in their discipline, such as the MFA, at least five years prior to applying for the fellowship.
 The NHC does not fund post-docs; the applicant must be working on a significant project beyond their dissertation and have published at least one single-authored book or a substantial body of peer-reviewed scholarship.
-All candidates must be engaged in scholarly research that will result in publication.
+All candidates must be engaged in humanities research that will result in publication.

 Fluency in written and spoken English is required.
 Most successful candidates are mid-career or senior scholars, or emerging scholars with a strong record of peer-reviewed publications beyond the dissertation project.